-Sarasota, Florida – June 17, 2014 – Center For Sight, one of the leading eye care practices in the United States, successfully completed its first of two days dedicated to providing over 100 free vision-saving cataract surgeries for uninsured patients without the means to pay on Wednesday, June 4, 2014, and Wednesday, June 11, 2014, at the practice’s state-of-the-art AAAHC-accredited surgery facility in Sarasota.
-Under the direction of David W. Shoemaker, M.D., Center For Sight’s nationally acclaimed ophthalmologic surgeons, William J. Lahners, M.D., Joshua W. Kim, M.D., and William L. Soscia, M.D., along with a full team of optometric physicians, nurse-anesthetists, medical technicians, nurses and administrative staff donated their time and experience to Mission Cataract.
+Center For Sight, one of the leading eye care practices in the United States, successfully completed its first of two days dedicated to providing over 100 free cataract surgeries for uninsured patients on Wednesday, July 8, 2015, at the practice’s state-of-the-art AAAHC-accredited surgery facility in Sarasota.
+Under the direction of David W. Shoemaker, M.D., Center For Sight’s nationally acclaimed ophthalmologic surgeons, William J. Lahners, M.D., Joshua W. Kim, M.D., and William L. Soscia, M.D. – along with a full team of optometric physicians, nurse-anesthetists, medical technicians, nurses and administrative staff – donated their time and experience to Mission Cataract.
 The second session of scheduled Mission Cataract surgeries will take place on Wednesday, July 15, 2015, at the same location.

 About Center For Sight

-With eight locations throughout Southwest Florida, Center For Sight is the nation’s leading multi-disciplinary physician group providing patients worldwide with advanced healthcare in ophthalmology, optometry, dermatology, cosmetic facial surgery and hearing services.
+With seven locations throughout Southwest Florida, Center For Sight is one of the nation’s leading multi-disciplinary physician groups providing patients worldwide with advanced medical and surgical vision care.
 Under the clinical direction of David W. Shoemaker, M.D., and William J. Lahners, M.D., F.A.C.S., Center For Sight serves Manatee, Sarasota and Charlotte counties.
 For more information, visit CenterForSight.net

 About Center For Sight Foundation